AGIFOUNDATION/AIBehaviologyAndCyberSoul/README.md

 <link rel="stylesheet" type="text/css" href="style.css">

-#	AI Behaviology And CyberSoul

-We focus on the behavior of AI, and the Cyber Soul.
+We focus on the behavior of AI, and the Cyber Soul.\\
 We focus on the Alignment.

 ##	AI Behaviology and Alignment